-- 17.1.
-Reasonable force covers a range of interventions that involve physical contact with children.
-Incidents of reasonable force will: - Always be used as a last resort when all appropriate de-escalation techniques have failed - Be applied using the minimum amount of force and for the minimum amount of time possible - Be used in a way that maintains the safety and dignity of all concerned - Never be used as a form of punishment - Be recorded and reported to parents (see appendix 3 for a behaviour log) - 17.2.
-All members of staff have a duty to use reasonable force, in the following circumstances, to prevent a child from: - Causing disorder - Hurting themselves or others - Damaging property - Committing an offence - 17.3.
-When considering using reasonable force, staff should, in considering the risks, carefully recognise any specific vulnerabilities of the child, including SEND, mental health needs or medical conditions. - 17.4.
-Wherever possible positive handling/use of reasonable force will be carried out by trained staff who are competent in the use of a recognised behaviour management system (e.g., Team Teach).
+- use force as a punishment it is always unlawful to use force as a punishment. - 17.6.
+All use of reasonable force must be recorded and reported to parents (see 19.2) - 17.7.
+When considering using reasonable force, staff should, in considering the risks, carefully recognise any specific vulnerabilities of the child, including SEND, mental health needs or medical conditions. - 17.8.
+Wherever possible positive handling/use of reasonable force will be carried out by trained staff who are competent in the use of a recognised behaviour management system (e.g. Team Teach).